SailScores/SailScores/README.md

 - fast to use, particularly for entering new results.
 - web and mobile friendly.
 - Accurate Appendix A results, including proper rounding and tie-breaking.
+- Free for the foreseeable future.
+- Various niceties for scoring, like automatically including weather, but not at the expense of ease-of-use.
 - Additional scoring system options.
 Systems based on [High Point Percentage][4] and [Appendix A][3] are currently supported, with options for custom calculations and score codes.
 - Open REST API: I have plans for rich client software which will use the existing public, straightforward API.
-- Free for the foreseeable future.
 - On the roadmap: analytics for race and competitor data.

 This code supports multiple tenants, including visible and hidden clubs.
 This winter includes